 Chief Gasaway’s Advice

 There are many lessons the fire service can learn from HROs.
 It starts with obtaining some baseline training on the concepts of what it means to be a highly reliable organization.
 To embrace the concept means fundamentally changing how many departments look at how they provide service.
 To become an HRO takes effort, commitment and buy-in from top to bottom.
-It’s not enough to embrace a few buzzwords – like saying “We practice mindfulness in our organization” – which is something I was told once to which I asked what that meant and got an answer that made it clear they had no idea… but it sounded good.
+It’s not enough to embrace a few buzzwords – like saying “We practice mindfulness in our organization” – which is something I was told once to which I asked what that meant and got an answer that made it clear they had no idea what they were talking about… but it sounded good when they said it.

 The fire service can learn a lot from other domains where high risk, high consequence decisions are a matter of business (i.e., aviation, medicine, military, nuclear energy).
 Become a student of the best practices being used in those industries to improve safety.
 We cannot become all that we are capable of by remaining what we are.
 It’s time to open ourselves to new ways of doing business, especially when it results in improving safety to our members.